 Instrument systems and procedures for high-precision surveys: precise levels, high-precision theodolites, electronic distance measurement instruments.
 High-precision industrial surveys: computation of three-dimensional orientations and rotations by autoreflection and autocollimation; computation of three-dimensional co-ordinates and co-ordinate changes by theodolite intersection methods, total station methods, scale bar on target methods, digital camera methods, laser scanner methods; systematic errors and their control; geometric form fitting.
 Case studies in high precision surveys.
 Course Hours:3 units; (2-3) Prerequisite(s):Geomatics Engineering 419 and 443.

 Nature and purpose of environmental modelling; the top-down and the bottom-up approaches; typology of environmental models; definition of fundamental concepts; steps involved in designing and building a model; calibration, verification and validation of models; scale dependency; sensitivity analysis; characteristics, architecture and functioning of selected environmental models.
-Course Hours:3 units; (2-2) Prerequisite(s):Fourth-year standing.
+Course Hours:3 units; (2-2) Prerequisite(s):Fourth-year standing or higher.
 Also known as:(Environmental Engineering 635)

 Fundamentals of radio-frequency propagation, principles of radio-frequency positioning, observations and their associated error sources.
 Introduction to self-contained inertial sensors including odometers, gyros, accelerometers, and augmentation of RF methods with self-contained sensors and other data sources.
 Current systems: Assisted GPS, cellular telephone location techniques, pseudolites, location with wireless computer networks, ultra-wideband.
 Applications: outdoor and indoor personal location, asset tracking.
 Course Hours:3 units; (2-2) Prerequisite(s):Geomatics Engineering 465; and Geomatics Engineering 327 or Electrical Engineering 327.